Generative modeling of granular flow on inclined planes using conditional flow matching: Conclusions

 \section{Conclusions}

-This study presents, to the best of the authors' knowledge, the first application of conditional flow matching (CFM) to inverse reconstruction in granular flows.
+This study presents an innovative application of conditional flow matching (CFM) to inverse reconstruction in granular flows.
 The proposed framework was developed to infer unobservable interior flow states from limited boundary measurements, a setting that is common in experiments but difficult to address with either conventional simulations or deterministic learning-based AI models.
 Starting from discrete element method (DEM) data, the particle-scale information was coarse-grained onto a fixed Eulerian grid to define cell-wise velocity and stress-related fields, and a conditional generative model was then trained to reconstruct interior velocity fields from boundary observations.
 A differentiable forward observation operator was used during sampling to enforce consistency with the measured boundary data, and a separate decoder was used to infer derived physical quantities, including mean stress $p$, deviatoric stress $q$, and granular temperature $T$.
 The results show that the framework provides a practical route for reconstructing hidden bulk states in dense granular flow while retaining the probabilistic character of the inverse problem.
 Main findings can be summarized as follows: